- 1- 20 of 20 results

-As part of the NZ Transport Agency’s commitment to open data we provide arrange of vehicle fleet and registration statistics.
-In some cases, counts less than 4 are suppressed to prevent the identification of any particular individual associated with a motor vehicle.
+As part of the NZ Transport Agency’s commitment to open data we provide a range of vehicle fleet and registration statistics.
+In some cases, counts less than four are suppressed to prevent the identification of any particular individual associated with a motor vehicle.
 More datasets will be released online as they become available.

-Traffic monitoring information is fundamental for the management of the state highway network.
-The measure of the traffic demand, imposed on the network, enables the NZ Transport Agency (NZTA) to make well founded decisions across its business.
+Traffic monitoring information is fundamental for the management of the State Highway network.
+The measure of the traffic demand, imposed on the network, enables New Zealand Transport Agency (NZTA) to make well founded decision across its business.

 Profile of the New Zealand Fleet by vehicle type

 Weigh-in-Motion (WiM) data has been collected at six locations on the State Highway Network.
 This report provides some information on the characteristic of the New Zealand heavy vehicle fleet, derived from data collected at these locations.